 Sample apps for modernizing legacy apps: eShopModernizing

 The eShopModernizing repo on GitHub offers two sample applications that simulate legacy monolithic web applications.
 One web app is developed by using ASP.NET MVC; the second web app is developed by using ASP.NET Web Forms and the third app is an N-Tier app with a WinForms client desktop app consuming a WCF service backend.
 All these apps are based on the traditional .NET Framework.
-These sample apps don't use .NET Core or ASP.NET Core as they are supposed to be existing/legacy .NET Framework applications to be modernized.
+These sample apps don't use .NET Core or .NET 5.0 or ASP.NET Core as they are supposed to be existing/legacy .NET Framework applications to be modernized.